 - And finally, type their version in the target language (translation) in a software program or interface.

-Depending on the content and project, the translator may edit the text immediately, conduct additional research, or come back to it later when the entire text has been translated.
+- Depending on the content and project, the translator may edit the text immediately, conduct additional research, or return to it later when the entire text has been translated.

-In post-editing machine translated content, the process is different and involves the following steps:
+- In post-editing machine translated content, however, the process is very different, and it is generally performed with the use of a computer-assisted translation tool (CATT):

-- A sentence or segment of the MT output is read (that is, the process begins at the target).
+- First, the post-editor (linguist) reads a sentence, or segment, of the MT output (that is, the process begins at the target).

 - The MT output is compared to the source text.

-- The Post-editors make some snap quality judgment of the MT output, based on explicit instructions.
+- The post-editor makes an in-the-moment judgment of the MT output’s quality, based on linguistic knowledge and explicit instructions.

-- If the MT output is decent enough, they work on that to improve the text.
+- If the MT output is acceptable, they continue working to improve the text.

-- If the MT output is of poor quality, they delete whatever the MT is offering and re-translate it (as in the translation process listed above).
+- If the MT output is of poor quality, they delete whatever the MT is offering and re-translate it from scratch (as in the translation process listed above).

 Human Post-Editing and Human Translation